Best commuter bike helmets: Safe and stylish options for getting to and from work

 More and more, e-bikes are becoming the standard option for commuter bikes.
 We have a list of the best e-bike helmets but many of the options are on both lists.
 If you found yourself here and you are using an e-bike, it's probably worth checking that list out.
 If I have to pick only one though, it's the Giro Camden MIPS.

-The Giro Camden MIPS starts with that certification then adds more features.
+The Giro Camden MIPS starts with that certification and then adds more features.
 At the rear is a big light.
 It's not as bright or configurable as the Unit1 helmet but it gets the job done.
 At the front you'll find an integrated brim and up top are vents you can close when it's cold.
-There's also a magnetic buckle to make on and off easy.
+There's also a magnetic buckle to make putting the helmet on and taking off easy.
 It ends up being a really great feeling helmet to wear.

 Downsides include the use of the older USB standard plus a bit of extra weight.
 If those seem like small details, they are.
-This is a comfortable helmet that is a great option for commuting of any kind and especially if you use an e-bike.
+This is a comfortable helmet that is a great option for commuting of any kind, especially if you use an e-bike.

 Best for locking up